-Body donation is where a person’s body is given to a body donor program and / or a licensed anatomical facility either following the person’s written consent prior to their death or with the consent of their senior available next of kin after their death.
+Body donation is when a person’s deceased body is given to a body donor program and/or a licensed anatomical facility.
+This can be done either through a person’s written consent before their death or with the consent of their senior available next of kin after their death.

 In NSW a body donation program is usually organised through a university or medical research facility.